jhlink/Unity_360VideoPlayer/README.md

 - MasterPlayerController (MPC): The developer will load, play, or stop the video in this class via publicly exposed methods ( see class for more details ).
 - AssetDownloader (AD): When a video does not exist on the local device, the MPC delegates the asynchronous download of the file to the AssetDownloader class.
 Using UnityFx, Promises are utilized instead of Coroutines for performance and error handling.
+ - [Note] Downloaded files are stored on the [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).
+Application.streamingAssetsPath was not used because the directory is readOnly at runtime.
 - VideoCollectionManager (VCM): The VideoCollectionManager largely manages the collection of video URLs and their respective ID, or video name.

   [IMPORTANT] -- This is the hackiest aspect of the library.
 The VideoURL and VideoID lists must be equal in length, otherwise an assert with the class